ravish12413/Digital-Business-Card/README.md

 ## Deployment 🚀
-Vercel is a cloud platform that helps developers build, deploy, and scale web applications
+Vercel is a cloud platform that helps developers build, deploy, and scale web applications.

 Before deployment, upload the code in your Github or simply Fork this Repository and then follow the steps below: